weaveworks/weave/weavedns/README.md

 ### Registering multiple containers with the same name

-This is supported; in the initial implementation weaveDNS will pick one address to return when you ask for the name.
-Since weave-dns will remove any container that dies, this is a simple way to implement redundancy.
+This is supported; weaveDNS picks one address to return when you ask for the name.
+Since weaveDNS removes any container that dies, this is a simple way to implement redundancy.
 In the current implementation it does not attempt to do load-balancing.

 ### Replacing one container with another at the same name